RTCRtpSender interface provides the ability to control and obtain details about how a particular

 MediaStreamTrack is encoded and sent to a remote peer.
 With it, you can configure the encoding used for the corresponding track, get information about the device's media capabilities, and so forth.
 You can also obtain access to an

-RTCDTMFSender which can be used to send DTMF codes to the remote peer.
+RTCDTMFSender which can be used to send DTMF codes (to simulate the user pressing buttons on a telephone's dial pad) to the remote peer.

 null, the track and/or the connection doesn't support DTMF.
 Only audio tracks can support DTMF.

-RTCDtlsTransport object is created.
-When bundling is in use, more than one
+nulluntil the transport is established.
+When bundling is in use, more than transceiver may be sharing the same transport object.

 - Returns a